Skip to content

 Top Programs

 The fields Northshore Technical Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Lacombe, Louisiana, Northshore Technical Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 38%.
+The graduation rate is roughly 38%.

-Ten years out, alumni of Northshore Technical Community College report median earnings of $29,734; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Northshore Technical Community College report median earnings of $29,734, a figure worth comparing against the cost of attendance before enrolling.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs below average at Northshore Technical Community College, with an economic connectedness score of 0.55 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs below average at Northshore Technical Community College.
+Its economic connectedness score is 0.55, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.10).
 Around 8% of students take part in civic and volunteering activity.

 Similar Schools